-The DSL will undertake Prevent awareness training to be able to provide advice and support to other staff on how to protect pupils against the risk of radicalisation and ensure that all staff and governors have received appropriate and up-to date training.
+The DSL and the Prevent Lead are able to provide advice and support to other staff on how to protect pupils against the risk of radicalisation and will ensure that all staff and governors have received appropriate and up-to date training that is refreshed at least every two years.

 The Online Safety Policy will support the safeguarding of children online by ensuring they cannot access terrorist and extremist material when using the internet and that suitable filtering and monitoring software and supervision is in place.
+Systems are regularly tested using technology such as the testfiltering.com filter checking utility.

-DSLs understand when it is appropriate to make a referral to the Channel Panel and are aware of how to do so.
+• DSLs understand when it is appropriate to make a referral to the Channel Panel and are aware of how to do so.
 'Notice.
 Check.
 Share.'